JSBmanD/docs/pages/links/default-link-behavior.md

     - ##### Desktop

+        [block:callout]
+{
+  "type": "note",
-        !!! note "We now support deep linking to Desktop apps via URI schemes" Our beta Mac OS Desktop SDK is available for testing, so please contact your Branch Account Manager or integrations@branch.io for more information.
+  "title": "We now support deep linking to Desktop apps via URI schemes", "body": "Our beta Mac OS Desktop SDK is available for testing, so please contact your Branch Account Manager or integrations@branch.io for more information."
+}
+[/block]

         - Use these settings to control the default behavior of your deep links on Desktop browsers